crazy-max/docker-dokuwiki/README.md

 ## Upgrade

 You can upgrade DokuWiki automatically through the UI, it works well.
-But i recommend to recreate the container whenever i push an update :
+But i recommend to recreate the container whenever I push an update:

 ```bash
 docker-compose pull